thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 1. Committed the web page to a repository
 1. Deployed the web page to a production environment

-Now that you've finished this article, it's time to celebrate with a frosty beverage. :beers:
+Now that you've finished this article, it's time to celebrate with a frosty beverage. 🍻

 ### Bonus - Visual Design Tools